aws/random-cut-forest-by-aws/Java/README.md

 This directory contains a Java implementation of the Random Cut Forest data structure and algorithms for anomaly detection, density estimation, imputation, and forecast.
 The goal of this library is to be easy to use and to strike a balance between efficiency and extensibility.
-Please see randomcutforest-examples for a few detailed examples and extensions.
+Please do not forget to look into the ParkServices package that provide many augmented functionalities such as explicit determination of anomaly grade based on the first hand understanding of the core algorithm.
+Please also see randomcutforest-examples for a few detailed examples and extensions.
+Please do not hesitate to creat an issue for any discussion item.

 ## Basic operations